wp-plugins/nextgen-gallery/readme.txt

 Tested up to: 3.3
 Stable tag: trunk

-NextGEN Gallery is a fullly integrated Image Gallery plugin for WordPress with dozens of options and features.
+NextGEN Gallery is a fully integrated Image Gallery plugin for WordPress with dozens of options and features.

 == Description ==